PowerMops/powermops-site/src/routes/pmops/Classes-3.md

 Each line specifies the exact string which will in turn be prepended to the unqualified filename in the file object in an attempt to find the file on the disk.
-Note however, that whatever you specify in the pathlist, the first folder searched will be the &ldquo;default folder&rdquo;, which is the folder from which the application started up, (the folder in which the Mops nucleus resides until the application is &lsquo;installed&rsquo;).
-If the file isn\'t found in the default folder, the path specified in the top line of the pathlist file will be used, then the second, and so on, until either the file is found or the list is exhausted.
-If the file still isn\'t found, a &ldquo;file not found&rdquo; error will be returned.
+Note however, that whatever you specify in the pathlist, the first folder searched will be the "default folder", which is the folder from which the application started up, (the folder in which the Mops nucleus resides until the application is 'installed').
+If the file isn't found in the default folder, the path specified in the top line of the pathlist file will be used, then the second, and so on, until either the file is found or the list is exhausted.
+If the file still isn't found, a "file not found" error will be returned.

 In this example all the paths start with two colons.
 This says to step out of the folder in which the application resides then step down into